Opus 12 and Windows 10 (and later versions)

 Win + E hotkey

-Normally, the Windows + E hotkey will open the Computer folder, rather than your default lister.
-If Directory Opus is set as the default file manager then the Computer folder will open in Opus.
+Normally, the Windows + E hotkey will open the This PC (aka Computer) folder, or sometimes the Quick Access folder in Windows 10, rather than your default lister.
+If Directory Opus is set as the default file manager then the This PC folder will open in Opus.

-The Win + E hotkey is defined by Windows itself, whether or not Opus is installed, as meaning "open the Computer folder", and that's just what it does.
-(You can change what it does, if you wish; see below.)
+The Win + E hotkey is defined by Windows itself, whether or not Opus is installed, as meaning "open the This PC (or Quick Access) folder", and that's just what it does.

 Shift + Win + E and Win + O hotkeys